vchinna15/Algorithm/README.md

 Rate of Growth: The rate at which the running time increases as a function of input is called rate of growth.
 1, logn, n, nlogn, n2,n3, 2n

-Types of Analysis (Worst Case, BEst Case, Average Case ANalysis):
+Types of Analysis (Worst Case, Best Case, Average Case Analysis):
 To analyze the given algorithm, we need to know with which inputs the algorithm takes less time (performing well) and with which inputs the algorithm takes a long time.
 We have already seen that an algorithm can be represented in the form of an expression.
 That means we represent the